 Eyes on Bullying, a site developed by the Education Development Center, Inc., provides a free and elaborate toolkit on bullying, with activities, role-playing scenarios, and strategic planning steps.
 The Children’s Safety Network, a project in EDC’s Health and Human Development Division, offers research on bullying.
 One study looks at bystander intervention among 10-15 year olds.
 Findings suggest three key factors that encourage intervention: kids’ awareness of the immorality of bullying; kids’ awareness of adult expectation that kids will intervene, and the availability of training in how bystanders can intervene.

-For a succinct study of how adults see bullying, view a video reporting on a survey that asked about the bullying behaviors that should cause schools to take action.
+Access a succinct study of how adults see bullying and view a video reporting on a survey that asked about the bullying behaviors that should cause schools to take action.
 A major conclusion: What expert and non-expert adults view as bullying differs.
 The survey report as well as the video is available from the C.S.
 Mott Children’s Hospital National Poll of Children’s Health.

 The Association for Middle Level Education provides free access to several articles on bullying.

 Bob Sullo, a consultant with three decades in schools as a teacher, administrator and school psychologist, recently blogged at Inspiring Student Motivation about his interactions with a boy sent to the office for bullying and about avoiding treating students who have been bullied as victims.
 In a 2010 article for the Virginia Education Association, Sullo describes the motivations of bullies and explains why he chooses the role of educator rather than punisher in responding to children who bully.